- How to Do Well

 (especially the book examples), and sample exams.

+The SmartBook "Self Study" feature is a good way to practice questions that test your understanding.
 Make sure you thoroughly review and study all topics on the exam review guides.
 You are expected to be able to answer general questions dealing with an understanding

 and basic application of the course material.
 You are also expected to have a